This brussels salad came together by accident, really. And it kind of caused an accident, too, but I’ll tell you about that later!

 - 1 medium avocado

-- SLICE: Trim the brussels stems and discard any loose or dirty outer leaves.
-Use a mandolin to CAREFULLY slice the brussels thinly, about 1 mm thick, then add them to a mixing bowl.
-Adjust the height of the mandolin blade so that it cuts slightly thinner and finely slice the onion into translucent half moons.
+SLICE: Trim the brussels stems and discard any loose or dirty outer leaves.
+Use a mandoline – and cut resistant gloves for safety! – to CAREFULLY slice the brussels sprouts thinly, about 1 mm thick, then add them to a mixing bowl.
+Adjust the height of the mandoline blade so that it cuts slightly thinner and finely slice the onion into translucent half moons.
 Add them to the mixing bowl.
 Cut the end from the kumquats then use a knife to slice them thinly, using the tip of the knife to work out and discard any seeds.
 Add the sliced kumquats to the mixing bowl.